 Air Fryer Chicken Fajitas (Easy Weeknight Dinner)

-These air fryer chicken fajitas are an easy weeknight dinner with juicy chicken, peppers, and onions all cooked in one basket.
+These air fryer chicken fajitas are an easy one-basket dinner with seasoned chicken, bell peppers, and onions.
+Serve them in tortillas, rice bowls, salads, quesadillas, or nachos.

 Ingredients